15 Major differences between NIV vs ESV Bible Translations

 FootnotesMinimalExtensive

-15 Differences Between the NIV and ESV Bible Translations
+15 Differences Between the NIV vs ESV Bible Translations

-15 Major differences between NIV and ESV Bible Translations
+15 Major differences between NIV vs ESV Bible Translations

 1. Translation Philosophy: The NIV utilizes both literal and conceptual translation approaches, known as dynamic equivalence.
 In contrast, the ESV follows a formal equivalence approach, aiming for word-for-word accuracy.